NethServer/docs/administrator-manual/en/mail.rst

 * the network connection fails, or
 * the other server is down or is overloaded.

-This and other errors are *temporary*: in such cases, |product|
+Those and other errors are *temporary*: in such cases, |product|
 attempts to reconnect the remote host at regular intervals until a limit is reached.
-The :guilabel:`Queue message lifetime` slider changes this limit and.
+The :guilabel:`Queue message lifetime` slider changes this limit.
 By default it is set to *4 days*.

 While messages are in the queue, the administrator can request an immediate message relay attempt, by pressing the button